 - 1. Credible intervals widen slightly at the end as there is a delay between the swab being taken and reporting of results.
 We report latest figures based on the reference day for that week because of this greater uncertainty in the most recent days. - 2.
-There is a higher degree of uncertainty in our estimates for English regions compared with England overall, shown by wider credible intervals. - 3.
+There is a higher degree of uncertainty in our estimates for English regions compared with England overall, shown by widercredible intervals. - 3.
 The percentage of people testing positive by region was calculated using a similar modelling approach to the national daily estimates in Section 2: COVID-19 by UK countries. - 4.
-The analysis is conducted over a six-week period, which means some positive cases move in and out of the sample.
-This causes variability between estimates over time, which is expected given the lower number of positive tests in each region, compared with England as a whole. - 5.
 We describe trends by comparing the probability that the estimate for the reference day is higher or lower than the estimate for 7 and 14 days prior.